developerasun/myCodeBox-blockchain/framework/openZeppelin/readme.md

 }
 ```

-> Another difference between a constructor and a regular function is that Solidity takes care of automatically invoking the constructors of all ancestors of a contract.
-When writing an initializer, you need to take special care to manually call the initializers of all parent contracts:
+> Another difference between a constructor and a regular function is that Solidity takes care of automatically invoking the constructors of all ancestors of a contract. **When writing an initializer, you need to take special care to manually call the initializers of all parent contracts**:

 ```solidity
 pragma solidity ^0.6.0;